 - a) The Alliance expects the highest professional standards to be maintained at all times by its members.
-Implementation of efficacious best practice should be the aim of every practitioner, and this should in turn be related to the scientific evidence base. - b) Members should at all times conduct themselves with decorum and dignity appropriate to their occupation, and must treat clients, colleagues and members of the public with respect. - c) Acceptance of a patient obligates the practitioner to deliver the best treatment of which s/he is capable, irrespective of race, creed, orientation or personal beliefs. - d) The practitioner must be seen to treat all patients even-handedly and without favour, dispensing treatment and advice to each according to their need. - e) Practitioners will, by the very nature of the work and their presence in peoples' homes, find themselves placed in positions of trust.
+Implementation of efficacious best practice should be the aim of every practitioner, and this should in turn be related to the scientific evidence base. - b) Members should at all times conduct themselves with decorum and dignity appropriate to their occupation, and must treat clients, colleagues, and members of the public with respect. - c) Acceptance of a patient obligates the practitioner to deliver the best treatment of which s/he is capable, irrespective of race, creed, orientation, or personal beliefs. - d) The practitioner must be seen to treat all patients even-handedly and without favour, dispensing treatment and advice to each according to their need. - e) Practitioners will, by the very nature of the work and their presence in peoples' homes, find themselves in positions of trust.
 Practitioners must at all times rise above temptation, behave with honesty and integrity, and conduct themselves honourably in accordance with the law and the highest values of their profession. - f) Practitioners must demonstrate respect for fellow professionals.
-It is unethical to take over another practitioner's clients without their permission, or 'poach' or otherwise steal clients.
-Nobody owns a patient or a territory.
+It is unethical to take over other practitioners' clients without their permission, or 'poach' or otherwise steal clients.
+Nobody owns a patient or a territory. - g) There is a Duty of Candour that means that you should be open and co-operate with any investigations that may prove necessary.